7 sure-fire ways to demonstrate marketing ROI to your agency’s clients

-This makes your core responsibility as a marketing agency to keep your clients happy by ensuring they get value for their money.
-Your first step should be calculating the general marketing ROI.
+This makes it your core responsibility as a marketing agency to keep your clients happy by ensuring they get value for their money, meaning proving your ROI.

-An ROI formula will give you the general amount of profit gained, but this is not enough to show marketing ROI at a granular level.
+Overall ROI will give you the general amount of profit gained, but this is not enough to show Marketing ROI (MROI) at a granular level.
 You need to show evidence that every strategy you have convinced your client to invest in is working.
 This will help you develop projections that will guide budgeting for the rest of the campaign.

-Here are seven foolproof ways you can prove marketing ROI to your clients to gain their clients’ trust and confidence:
+Here are seven foolproof ways you can prove marketing ROI to your clients and strengthen your relationship:

-Most clients come with set KPIs, making it easier to understand their goals and the results they are looking for.
+Most clients come with KPIs in mind, making it easier for you as a Project Manager to understand their goals and the results they are looking for.
 This allows for discussions on their best strategies and how to achieve them.
-However, not all clients will have KPIs, and you will need to collaborate with those clients to better understand their expectations and goals.
+However, not all clients will have KPIs, they expect you to come up with meaningful KPIs and educate them on what is a vanity metric versus an actionable metric.

 However, KPIs will not serve you as well as they should if you do not carry out constant KPI analysis.
 To help you achieve this, ClicData allows you to create a marketing KPI dashboard that allows you to get more insights from your performance analysis of each strategy.